kepano/obsidian-minimal/README.md

 ## Alternate checkboxes

-Several checkbox styles are available.
-[See screenshots and details](https://minimal.guide/Block+types/Checklists)
+Minimal supports a wide number of checkbox styles.
+These allow you to call out tasks that are incomplete, canceled, rescheduled, etc. [See screenshots and details](https://minimal.guide/Block+types/Checklists)

 | Syntax   | Description |
 | -------- | ----------- |